Homeโ€บCalculatorsโ€บHealthโ€บHappiness Calculator

 Health

 Rate your satisfaction across relationships, health, work, and purpose to get an instant happiness score out of 100.
-A quick self-reflection tool, not a diagnosis.
+A quick self-reflection tool.

 Happiness Score